Slavisa Jokanovic reveals where he wants to strengthen in January and why, despite saying his players are "the best"

-Sheffield United: Slavisa Jokanovic reveals where he wants to strengthen in January and why
+Sheffield United transfer news: Slavisa Jokanovic reveals where he wants to strengthen in January and why

 Slavisa Jokanovic has revealed where he wants Sheffield United to strengthen during the January transfer window, after explaining that drafting in reinforcements will help those players already at his disposal.